trueos/trueos-docs/trueos-handbook/install.rst

    its data.
 Refer to the :ref:`Upgrading from PCBSD 10.x to TrueOS` section for more information about this option.

-.. index:: disk config screen
+.. index:: installer disk config screen
 .. _Disk Selection:

 Disk Selection